lowRISC/style-guides/VerilogCodingStyle.md

   - if no default assignments are given before the case statement as shown in the example above, any variables assigned in one case item must be assigned in all case items, including the `default:`.
-Failing to do this can lead to a simulation-synthesis mismatch as described in [Don Mills' paper][yalagp].
+Failing to do this can lead to a simulation/synthesis mismatch as described in [Don Mills' paper][yalagp].

 The following is a different example showing a style-compliant case statement variant that is frequently used for describing the next-state logic of a finite